MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 #### [PyCharm](#tab/pycharm-ide)

-To use the [Docker plugin][22] in PyCharm to create and run a container from a Docker image:
+Install thethe [Docker plugin][22] in PyCharm to create and run a container from a Docker image.

 :::row:::
     :::column span="2":::